Do I need a Green Card to drive my own car in Europe?

 Do I need an international driving permit (IDP) to drive in the EU?

-You don’t need an international driving permit (IDP) to drive in the EU, Switzerland, Iceland or Liechtenstein.
-You may need one for some EU countries and Norway if you have a paper driving licence or one that was issued in Gibraltar, Guernsey, Jersey or the Isle of Man.
-To be sure, you’ll need to check with the relevant embassy.
+You may need an IDP for some EU countries and Norway if you have a paper driving licence or a licence that was issued in Gibraltar, Guernsey, Jersey or the Isle of Man.
+Check with the relevant embassy to confirm.

 How do I get an international driving permit (IDP)?